 Casa Congo comes from the words “Casa” (home) + “Congo” (local howler monkey).

-To catalyze systemic change, we founded Casa Congo — a surf house and sustainable development hub that supports the socio-economic development and environmental regeneration of the region.
+To catalyze systemic change, we founded Casa Congo — a surf house and sustainability hub that supports the socio-economic development and environmental regeneration of the region.

-Since its inception, Casa Congo has hosted hundreds of surfers and positively impacted thousands of lives.
-We've launched four social businesses, independently operated by local leaders, and restored significant portions of the local territory.
-Our multidisciplinary approach has proven that vulnerable communities can become the protagonists of their own change, without relying on long-term foreign aid.
+Casa Congo has hosted hundreds of surfers / volunteers and positively impacted thousands of lives through our local projects.
+We've launched three social businesses, independently run by local leaders, and restored large segments of the natural ecosystem.
+Our multidisciplinary approach, founded on international knowledge exchange, has proven that underserved communities can become the protagonists of their own change, without relying on ongoing foreign aid.

 Our Community Partners